cellplatform/platform-0.2.0/README.md

 The system (platform) lives as an "open commons" shared resource for the world.
 As such the core modules of the system are [open source](https://en.wikipedia.org/wiki/Open-source_software) (OSS) and all up-stream dependencies conform with transitively equivalent OSS licences.

-In the case of this repo the baseline is the [MIT Licence](LICENSE), and when evolving the licencing strategy through considered refinement over time, will move toward the attractor of "more free" as in "individual freedoms" ([libre](https://en.wiktionary.org/wiki/libre)) free.
+In the case of this repo the baseline is the [MIT Licence](LICENSE), and when evolving the licencing strategy through considered refinement over time, will move toward the attractor of "more free" as in individual freedoms ("[libre](https://en.wiktionary.org/wiki/libre)") kind of free.

 To run a "licence analysis" and validate the module depenency graph against this principle run: